GusEllerm/livepub-interface-schemas/README.md

 Expected: All tests green, no broken links, correct MIME types.

+## JSON-LD → RDF pipeline

+Examples are expanded with `pyld` using a custom document loader (rewrites our contexts to the local dev server or `BASE_URL`, and allowlists RO-Crate contexts).
+We then convert to N-Quads with:

+- `format = application/n-quads`
+- `useNativeTypes = true` (JSON numbers/booleans map to XSD typed literals)
+- `produceGeneralizedRdf = false`

+N-Quads are parsed into an `rdflib.Graph` for SHACL validation.
+If examples ever start producing named graphs, `tests/test_named_graph_tripwire.py` will fail so we can revisit flattening.

 ## RO-Crate context fetching (online vs offline)

 By default, tests fetch the official RO-Crate contexts from w3id.org.